 Ideally, we’d recommend staying at least three days (if not more) in each rest camp so you can explore all the great self-drive routes and tracks in the area.

-Kruger has a variety of landscapes which offers the opportunity for varying game views.
+Kruger has a variety of landscapes that offers the opportunity for varying game views.

 In the dry season, the availability of water determines the movement and congregations of animals, so pay close attention to waterholes, dams and rivers.